yeukfei02/notely/README.md

 // lists installed plugins, capabilities of installed plugins and other available plugins.
 $ nx list

+// reports useful version numbers to copy into the Nx issue template
+$ nx report

 // makes sure the workspace is connected to Nx Cloud
 $ nx connect-to-nx-cloud